MjxSjx/CS50x/Week 1 - C/Notes.md

 # Week 1 – C

 It’s advised to focus on what’s immediately important when learning coding languages.

 You can’t learn everything all at once.
 Focus on what’s immediately needed and leave the rest for later.

 ### The 3 Pillars of coding

-Correctness
-Design
-Style

-      Your code is correct		   Succinct as possible	  	  Following the proper syntax
+* Correctness - Your code is correct
+* Design - Succinct as possible
+* Style - Following the proper syntax

 ## The Integrated Development Environment (IDE) aka Text Editor
 Programs/tools that allow coding languages to operate and be understood for what they are Things like Notepad++ or VS Code.
 The top half of the IDE is where the code is written